-Most robo-advisors or automated investment advisors use simple, rule-based (i.e., deductive) algorithms, although some are beginning to utilise predictive ML algorithms.
+According to IOSCO's industry engagement, most robo-advisors or automated investment advisors use simple, rule-based (i.e., deductive) algorithms, although some are beginning to utilise predictive ML algorithms.
 Where ML is used to provide advisory services, most firms have manual intervention processes.
-The automated advice system is therefore usually limited to generating potential advice or asset allocation for the investment adviser to review.
-The investment adviser can then use this AI-generated advice as appropriate and where suitable, to make a recommendation to the client.
+The automated advice system is, therefore, usually limited to generating potential advice or asset allocation for the investment adviser to review.
+The investment adviser can then use this AI-generated advice as appropriate and, where suitable, to make a recommendation to the client.